joannakl/cs102/labs/lab2.markdown

-[^1]:     If you do not remember how to handle exceptions in Jave, take a look at the Oracle [lessons on exception handling](https://docs.oracle.com/javase/tutorial/essential/exceptions/)
+[^1]:     If you do not remember how to handle exceptions in Java, take a look at the Oracle [lessons on exception handling](https://docs.oracle.com/javase/tutorial/essential/exceptions/)

 [^2]:
      If you are not sure about the difference between checked and unchecked exceptions, you may want to review them.
 Here is a possible tutorial:  [Checked vs Unchecked Exceptions in Java](https://www.geeksforgeeks.org/checked-vs-unchecked-exceptions-in-java/)